auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 ```

 Since this workflow is shared across multiple applications, these next steps will read the application name and namespace from its YAML file.
-It is the relative path to the application yaml definition.
+It is the relative path to the application YAML definition.

 ```bash
 APP_NAME=$(cat ${{ inputs.argo_applications_path }} | yq -r .metadata.name)